errantmind/faf-dns-proxy/README.md

 `FaF DNS Proxy` is a cross-platform, encrypted DNS (DoT) proxy / forwarder written in Rust.
 It follows the general design philosophy of the [FaF Web Server](https://www.github.com/errantmind/faf).

-FaF has been tested on Linux, Mac, and Windows, and may work on other platforms as well.
+FaF has been tested on Linux, Mac (M1), and Windows, and may work on other platforms as well.

 ![](diagram.png)